What is a Unilateral Contract?

-Contracts may seem pretty straightforward – two people (or businesses) discuss making a deal of sorts, and one in which is mutually beneficial.
-They then agree on the terms and shake hands to seal the deal.
+Contracts may seem pretty straightforward – two people (or businesses) discuss making a deal of sorts which benefits them both.
+They then agree on the terms, sign a document, and shake hands to seal the deal.
 However, contracts can take more forms than a simple handshake.
 A unilateral contract is a good example of this.
 In this article, we’ll explain what a unilateral contract is and the legal ramifications involved.

 Establishing a legally binding contract

-To ensure a contract is legally binding, there are four major elements that must exist:
+There are strict elements which need to be fulfilled in order to make a contract legally binding.
+To ensure a contract is legally enforceable, there are four major elements that must exist:

 There needs to be a price or liability paid for the promise.
+A contract is not enforceable if there is no exchange from both sides.
 However, consideration does not always have to be monetary.
 For example, if you’re selling your car, you can accept shareholdings or other property of the purchaser as payment.
 This will also constitute consideration.

 Another example would be a burrito stand which runs a burrito-eating competition.
 The burrito stand promises that whoever eats the highest number of burritos in 2 minutes will receive a $200 voucher.
 Although multiple people are ‘entering’ into this contract, only one will fulfil the condition which will activate the promise held within the contract.